-The Harbor Department respectfully requests that the City Council: (1) receive the supporting documentation into the record and conduct a public hearing on two appeals of the Board of Harbor Commissioners' certification of the Final Environmental Impact Report (EIR) for the MCC Cement Facility Modification Project filed pursuant to Long Beach Municipal Code Section 21.21.507 by the Coalition for a Safe Environment, et al. and Earthjustice on behalf of East Yard Communities for Environmental Justice and the Coalition for a Safe Environment; and (2) adopt a resolution denying the appeals and upholding the Board of Harbor Commissioners' certification of the Final EIR for the Project.
+Recommendation to respectfully request City Council to: (1) receive supporting documentation into the record and conduct a public hearing on two appeals of the Board of Harbor Commissioners' certification of the Final Environmental Impact Report (EIR) for the MCC Cement Facility Modification Project filed pursuant to Long Beach Municipal Code Section 21.21.507 by the Coalition for a Safe Environment, et al. and Earthjustice on behalf of East Yard Communities for Environmental Justice and the Coalition for a Safe Environment; and (2) adopt resolution denying the appeals and upholding the Board of Harbor Commissioners' certification of the Final EIR for the Project.